VR-API-Integration/file-api-integration-examples/powershell/README.md

 > Indicates if you want to rename the files to be unique before downloading them.
 >
 > **Values**:
-> ·**false**: the downloaded file will replace any existing file with the same name.
+> **· false:** the downloaded file will replace any existing file with the same name.
-> ·**true**: the downloaded file will be renamed if there is any existing file with the same name.
+> **· true:** the downloaded file will be renamed if there is any existing file with the same name.
 > Format: {original file name}_{timestamp}.{original extension}
 > Original: TestFile.txt
 > Renamed : TestFile_20220304T1229027372Z.txt